TungstenTransformation/KTScripts/Spellchecker.md

 # Spellchecker
 This script uses a fuzzy database to spellcheck a string.
 To use it simply make a Locator called SL_Spellcheck and make it a Script Locator.
 Then paste the code below into the script field.
+Make sure that your database is of type "Associative Search"
 ```vba
 Private Sub SL_Spellcheck_LocateAlternatives(ByVal pXDoc As CASCADELib.CscXDocument, ByVal pLocator As CASCADELib.CscXDocField)
    Dim Test As String, Results As CscXDocFieldAlternatives, NumWords As Long, R As Long, T As Long, Word As String, Words() As String